 A little history on Nutrition Month

 Each year, a Nutrition Month theme is selected by Dietitians of Canada based on a scan of the environment and with input from members.
-Themes have varied from the 1988 campaign on “Healthy Weights in 88” to “Nourishing our Children’s Future” in 1994 to “Get the real deal on your meal” in 2012 to “Take a 100 Meal Journey” in 2016.
+Themes have varied from the 1988 campaign on “Healthy Weights in 88” to “Nourishing our Children’s Future” in 1994 to “Get the real deal on your meal” in 2012 to “Take the Fight out of Food” in 2017.

 We count on the input and support of members, the public, Official Communication Ambassadors and our campaign sponsors to make the annual campaign a success.